Know Your Tow Vehicle

 Tongue weight ...

 ... is the weight of the trailer tongue on the hitch of the tow vehicle.
 You want a tongue weight equal to 7-12% (for single-axle trailers) of the total weight of the fully loaded boat/motor/trailer combo.

 Be sure to include:

 Your Water Tank On The Boat: 1 gallon of water weighs about 8 pounds.
 Your Fuel Tank On the Boat: 1 gallon of fuel weighs about 6 pounds.

-When considering a tow vehicle, what are the advantages and disadvantages of all-wheel drive (AWD) versus two-wheel drive (2WD) or four-wheel drive (4WD)?
+What are the advantages and disadvantages of all-wheel drive versus two-wheel drive or four-wheel drive?

-Here are six ways to make theft of your trailer more difficult this winter and they don’t require a lot of $$$ if your trailer is parked at your house.
+Ways to make theft of your trailer more difficult that they don't require a lot of $$$

-Check these nine things before heading to the ramp with your boat.
+Check this list before heading to the ramp with your boat